-Authority: Sections 26012; 26013; and 26130, Business and Professions Code.
+Authority: Sections 26012, 26013 and 26130, Business and Professions Code.
 Reference: Section 26120, Business and Professions Code.

 §40405.
-Primary Panel Labeling Requirements: Manufactured Products.
+Primary Panel Labeling Requirements: All Manufactured Products.

-- (a) The label for a manufactured cannabis product shall include a primary panel that includes the following information in a type size no less than 6 point font and in relation to the size of the primary panel and container: - (1) The identity of the product in a text size reasonably related to the most prominent printed matter on the panel; - (2) The universal symbol as prescribed in Section 40412; - (3) The net weight or volume of the contents of the package, listed in both metric and U.S. customary units; - (4) Cannabinoid content as specified in Section 40409. - (b) Nothing in this section prohibits the inclusion of additional information on the primary panel.
+(a) The label for a manufactured cannabis product shall include a primary panel that includes the following information in a type size no less than 6 point font and in relation to the size of the primary panel and container:

+(1) The identity of the product in a text size reasonably related to the most prominent printed matter on the panel;

+(2) The universal symbol as prescribed in Section 40412; and

+(3) The net weight or volume of the contents of the package, listed in both metric and U.S. customary units.;

+(4) The THC content and CBD content for the package in its entirety, expressed in milligrams per package.

+Page 115 of 139 Strikeout text is deleted Underline text is added (b) Cannabinoid content may be included on the primary panel.
+Cannabinoid content for manufactured cannabis products shall be labeled as specified in Section 40409.

+(c) Nothing in this section prohibits the inclusion of additional information on the primary panel, provided that the label does not violate the requirements of Section 40410.
 The content of other cannabinoids or terpenes may be included if such information is verified by the certificate of analysis issued by a licensed testing laboratory.

-Authority: Sections 26012; 26013; and 26130, Business and Professions Code.
+Authority: Sections 26012, 26013 and 26130, Business and Professions Code.
+Reference: Section 26120, Business and Professions Code.